PatyRey/Codepath-Week-7-8/README.md

     - Fixed in version: 4.2.23
   - [ ] GIF Walkthrough: <img src = "Xss01.gif">
   - [ ] Steps to recreate:
+        1- Insert the value in the input attribuute
+        2- Once the comment is approved the alert will appear on the screen
   - [ ] Affected source code:
     - [Link 1](https://wpscan.com/vulnerability/8051e64b-f73e-45ce-a853-02b8e425155b)
     - [Link 2](https://www.exploit-db.com/exploits/36844)